The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 Singer 301 & 301A Badge Casting Change

 Have you ever noticed a difference between the Singer 301 & 301A besides the model tag number?
-The Singer 301 has a border casting around the Singer Badge/Emblem, a protruding and more dignified appearance.
+The Singer 301 has a border casting around the Singer Badge, a protruding and more dignified appearance.
 The Singer 301A had the border casting removed, a simple flat looking appearance.

 Take a look at the difference: